 The Interdisciplinary Studies Program typically takes course proposals for the upcoming academic year each February.
-For a sample application, see the 2018-19 course proposal form here.
+See the 2020-2021 course proposal form here.

 IDS provides the opportunity for BC instructors from different disciplinary backgrounds to come together to co-teach a thematic 10- or more-credit course organized around a subject of inquiry that students and faculty explore together in community.
 These “learning communities” are thematic, and—done well—they create a collaborative environment where students and faculty can do their best work, learning from and challenging each other, while developing the skills and habits of mind to successfully tackle complex real-world problems.
 Instructors are encouraged to experiment with different pedagogies, but at the heart of most IDS courses is an emphasis on seminar learning in which students and faculty alike actively teach and learn from each other in community.
 Examples of recent IDS courses offered at BC include: